exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 You will max all star upgrades besides perm levels (no attainable limit) and autosupremacy.
 When you obtain autoprestige, input [the autoprestige equation](https://exponential-idle-guides.netlify.app/guides/1-ee2k/#autoprestige).
 You will continue to unlock variables and perm levels when cheap as you go.
 You will not want to buy the Automation Speed upgrades until cheap compared to variable cost.
 In other words: lvl 1 after \\(\zeta\\); lvl 2 after \\(\iota\\); and lvl 3 after \\(\xi\\) (the last variable.
 They don't provide much boost but are nice to have anyways.
 Any leftover stars will go into perm levels.

 ###### When you reach ee2000, graduate immediately.
-This also pushes infinity further and is optimal for graudation routing anyways.
+This also pushes infinity further and is optimal for graudation routing anyways